droosenb/faust-on-ESP32/es8388-implementation-example/Readme.md

 https://github.com/grame-cncm/faust

-This project was compiled using the espressif esp-idf VS Code extension and may need modification for compilation using regular esp-idf methods
+This project was tested using the espressif esp-idf VS Code extension and may need modification for compilation using the commandline esp-idf toolchain